BeSpunky/angular-zen/wiki/Modules/RouterXModule/RouteAwareService-(abstract).md

 Use `resolve()` to run resolves at any given moment.

+> If you provide the `componentBus` param at construction time, your resolvers will receive the instance of the component matching the active route.

 ### Angular Universal
 In SSR, the server doesn't wait for async code to complete.
 The result is scrapers and search engines receiving a page without resolved data, which is bad in case you need them to read some resolved metadata tags for example.